EDCD/EDMarketConnector/PLUGINS.md

 You can also have your plugin add an item to the EDMC main window and update from your event hooks.
 This works in the same way as `plugin_prefs()`.
-For a simple one-line item return a tk.Label widget or a pair of widgets as a tuple.
+For a simple one-line item return a `tk.Label` widget or a 2 tuple of widgets.
 For a more complicated item create a tk.Frame widget and populate it with other ttk widgets.
 Return `None` if you just want to use this as a callback after the main window and all other plugins are initialised.